usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-software.rst

 To add custom software components to an appliance:

-	1. From the ``VM Builder`` tab, click on ``Software Library`` in the top left hand side of the UI.
+	1. From the ``Apps`` tab, click on ``Software Library`` in the top left hand side of the UI.
 This opens your private Software Library.
 	2. Click on the ``add software`` in the top right hand side.
 	3. You are now prompted for the name, version and maintainer of the software component you would like to add.
 You can also set a tag and category.
 Click ``create`` to complete.
 	4. The software ``Overview`` page will now open.
 You can modify the name and version, and add a description.